ML-Memory-Profiling-Group/blog_v2/src/content/note/en/scaling_performance_of_cublas_gemm/scaling_performance_of_cublas_gemms.md

 Despite the GPU execution time advantage at small $N$, Naive GEMM performance degrades substantially when kernel launch overhead is considered.
 The wallclock time ranges from 35× to 147× slower than Batched GEMM across different values of $k$.
 This aligns with expectations: as $k$ increases, the number of kernel launches grows proportionally, causing launch overhead to accumulate and dominate total execution time.

+## Key Summary
+* Sensitivity to Scaling: Batching is highly sensitive to workload growth because it operates near the hardware's limit, whereas Iterative performance remains numb to scaling until the compute work finally outweighs its massive fixed system-launch tax.

 ## Inference

 ![llama_inference_normalized_gpu_exec_time](llama_inference_normalized_gpu_exec_time.jpg)